 Nonwoven Die Cleaning

 Manufacturers of polymer nonwoven materials use dry ice cleaning machines to increase production speeds.
-Cleaning is essential for maintaining and enhancing product quality and production, regardless of whether the product is spunbond, melt-blown, wet-laid, or needle-punched.
+Cleaning is key for keeping product quality high and production smooth.
+This applies to spunbond, melt-blown, wet-laid, and needle-punched products.

 Using traditional techniques, cleaning a melt-blown die might take several hours and numerous shifts.
 Depending on the size of the die, cleaning with dry ice blasting MicroParticles takes just minutes.
 It cuts down on production downtime dramatically.